Eduardo Schwank

 Eduardo Jonatan Schwank ([eˈðwaɾðo ˈʃwaŋk]; also known as Schwanka; born 23 April 1986) is a retired professional tennis player from Argentina.
-In 2011, he reached the finals of the French Open in men's doubles partnering Juan Sebastian Cabal and of the US Open in mixed doubles partnering Gisela Dulko.
+In 2011, he reached the finals of the French Open in men's doubles partnering Juan Sebastián Cabal and of the US Open in mixed doubles partnering Gisela Dulko.
 He was coached by Javier Nalbandian, the brother of David Nalbandian.

 Schwank's family background is from the German-speaking part of Switzerland.

 Junior career

 In his final year on the junior circuit in 2004, Schwank had a record of 39-4 winning five tournaments, with his biggest title the Banana Bowl defeating Pablo Andújar in the final.
 Schwank finished no. 2 in the rankings behind Gaël Monfils.

 Professional career

 2006

 In 2006, he won four consecutive Futures events: the former two in Argentina, the latter two in Bolivia.

 2007

 In 2007 he won a Challenger title in Medellín, defeating Chris Guccione in the final.
 He also won three consecutive Futures events.
 He won the bronze medal in singles and the gold medal in men's doubles at the 2007 Pan American Games in Rio de Janeiro.